puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description
   Controls whether to use the built-in DNS client.

+This does not affect which DNS servers are used; just the software stack which is used to communicate with them.
+For example if the operating system is configured to use an enterprise DNS server, that same server would be used by the built-in DNS client.
+It is however possible that the built-in DNS client will address servers in different ways by using more modern DNS-related protocols such as DNS-over-TLS.

 If you enable this policy, the built-in DNS client is used, if it's available.

 If you disable this policy, the client is never used.